algal/inspiration-talk-RWDevCon/inspiration.md

 # qualitatively identical

-^ One way things can be the same is if they are "qualitatively identical".
+^ One way things can be the same is if they are *"qualitatively identical"*.
 This just means "exactly alike".

 ---